SansGuidon/bookmarks/README.md

 * [Jessica Kerr](https://blog.codeship.com/growing-tech-stack-say-no/) - Growing Your Tech Stack: When to Say No
 * [Chris Parnin](http://blog.ninlabs.com/2013/01/programmer-interrupted/) - (2013) Programmer Interrupted
 * [Daniel Miessler](https://danielmiessler.com/blog/how-to-build-a-strong-argument/) - How to Build a Strong Argument
-* [Daniel Miessler](https://danielmiessler.com/blog/three-questions-successful-people-ask/) - Three Questions Successful People Ask
+* [Daniel Miessler](https://web.archive.org/web/20150910140755/https://danielmiessler.com/blog/three-questions-successful-people-ask/) - (2013) Three Questions Successful People Ask
+> * What do I want to achieve?
+> * What are my obstacles?
+> * Who has solved this already?
+* [Anthony Panozzo](http://www.panozzaj.com/blog/2016/04/03/how-to-actually-publish-more-things/) - (2016) How to Actually Publish More Things
 * [Ingrid Towey](https://opensource.com/open-organization/17/9/culture-building-onboarding-buddies) - Growing your team's open culture, one buddy at a time
 * [Sam Knuth](https://opensource.com/open-organization/17/9/exercise-in-transparent-decisions) - A 3-step process for making more transparent decisions
 * [Lauri Apple](https://opensource.com/open-organization/17/10/readme-maturity-model) - (2017) documentation : a maturity model for READMEs | Your step-by-step guide to more effective documentation